Core Program

 KOBAYASHI Masamichi Ph.D. student, Kansai University

-2) The Use and Misuse of the "Past" (Provisional Title) (Prof. Nobuya Hashimoto Project)
+2) The Use and Misuse of the "Past" (Prof. Nobuya Hashimoto Project)

 Senior Research Fellow